Hope for Climate & Social Justice

 Winning pitches spark hope, inspire action for the better, and shed light on issues that are critical to the present and future.
 They should focus on changing hearts and minds while sparking involvement for a better future.
 The story pitched should also be evergreen; not only will it move people now, it will move people for years to come.

-2022 Winning Film - Press Release
+Treasure, 2022 Winning Film

-Treasure - Press Release PDF
+Treasure - Press Release PDFHow it Used to Work

 The Elfenworks Foundation, in partnership with Campus Moviefest (CMF), invited students to become storytellers for hope, by participating in the annual Campus Moviefest Elfenworks In Harmony with Hope Filmmakersm Award competition.